Fed leaves banks hanging as commodity asset deadline passes

-NEW YORK, Sept 23 The future of Goldman Sachs' and Morgan Stanley's commodity businesses faces even greater uncertainty after a key deadline for them to conform their physical trading to U.S. regulations expired at the weekend without word from the Federal Reserve.
+NEW YORK The future of Goldman Sachs' and Morgan Stanley's commodity businesses faces even greater uncertainty after a key deadline for them to conform their physical trading to U.S. regulations expired at the weekend without word from the Federal Reserve.

 The Fed's silence leaves the two banks even more unsure about whether they will be able to continue owning and operating physical commodity trading assets, from power plants to metal warehouses, and the banks questioning whether the long-running issue has now been swept into a broader Fed review of the role of Wall Street in physical markets.